HyeonsukPark/VetClinic_SQL_Database_Project/README.md

 This project simulates the data management and analysis of a veterinary clinic using SQL.
 It includes two main parts:
 * **Database Creation**: Building a fully relational vet clinic database using CREATE TABLE and INSERT INTO SQL statements, with realistic mock data generated through ChatGPT.
 * **Data Analysis**: Running SQL queries to extract business insights from the dataset — helping to understand operations, client behavior, and financial performance.
 * **VetClinic Management System Flask Web app**: Building a Flask, MS SQL Server, and Docker-based web application to display database.
+* **Performance testing with increasing user load**: Testing scalability of VetClinic Flask application under increasing user load.

-The goal of this project is to demonstrate proficiency in database design, data population, and SQL-based data analysis
+The goal of this project is to demonstrate proficiency in database design, data population, SQL-based data analysis, and a simple testing.

 ## Database Structure
 The database consists of six interrelated tables, each representing a core entity in a veterinary clinic: